Click on contents option to jump down to relevant section, or scroll down for whole document.

 7.4.
 Special Topics courses

-Proposals for special topics courses should be submitted by individual faculty members to the Physics Department Director of Graduate Studies three months prior to the scheduling of these courses.
-Student or faculty groups are encouraged to approach an appropriate faculty member and persuade him or her to submit a proposal for a course they feel is needed.
+Proposals for special topics courses should be submitted by individual faculty members to the Physics Department Associate Chair and the Director of Graduate Affairs three months prior to the scheduling of these courses.
+Student or faculty groups are encouraged to approach an appropriate faculty member and persuade them to submit a proposal for a course they think is needed.

 7.5.
 Directed Individual Study (D.I.S.)

 Graduate students who have particular interests or projects may arrange with some faculty member to receive direction and credit for their work.
 The mechanism for this is PHY 5909 (Directed Individual Study).
 The credit hours obtained can be used to satisfy course load and graduation requirements.